rocky-linux/documentation/docs/guides/security/firewalld.md

     Keep in mind that if you are working on a remote server or VPS, and have an internet connection that doesn't always use the same IP, you may want to open your `ssh` service to a range of IP addresses used by your internet service provider or geographical region.
 This, again, is so you don't get locked out by your own firewall.

-    Many ISPs charge extra for dedicated IP adresses, if they're offered at all, so it's a real concern.
+    Many ISPs charge extra for dedicated IP addresses, if they're offered at all, so it's a real concern.

+    The examples here assume that you are using IPs on your own private network to access a server that is also local.

 ## ICMP Rules